Trust me. This.is.the.best.honey.cake.you.will.ever.eat.

 TIP: If you don’t have self rising flour, add 2 tsp salt + 3 tsp baking powder to a measuring cup, and add flour until you measure 2 cups.

-NOTE: This recipe makes a lot of batter.
-I assume it can be baked into one huge pan, however, since it is a very thin batter, I prefer to divide it into 3 round cake pans.
-It also makes for a prettier presentation when topped with caramelized apples.
-Place round pans on a cookie sheet in case some of the batter spills over.
+NOTE: I prefer to bake this cake in round pans, it makes for a prettier presentation when topped with caramelized apples.
+Place 3 round pans on a cookie sheet in case some of the batter spills over.
 Burnt honey cake on the bottom of your oven is not pretty and smells awful :) If 3 cakes is too much for you, bring one as a hostess gift, or just halve the recipe.